-- ▶ Optical flow is the apparent motion of objects in a visual scene caused by relative motion between an observer and the scene. - ▶ It assists scene understanding, segmentation, 3D object recognition, stereo vision, navigation control, collision and obstacle avoidance. - ▶ Motion estimation computes local motion vectors that describe the transformation between frames in a video sequence.
+- ▶ Optical flow is the apparent motion within a visual scene that is caused by relative motion between an observer and the scene. - ▶ It assists scene understanding, segmentation, 3D object recognition, stereo vision, navigation control, collision and obstacle avoidance. - ▶ In general we have both ego-motion of the viewer (camera), and also independent motion of objects in the scene, with combined effects. - Motion estimation computes local motion vectors that describe the transformation between frames in a video sequence.
 It is a variant of the correspondence problem, illustrated by this vector field: